MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-field-mapping-when-importing-sepa-camt-files.md

 ---
 title: Field Mapping When Importing SEPA CAMT Files | Microsoft Docs
-description: In European markets, you can import bank statement files in the regional SEPA standards (Single Euro Payments Area).
+description: 'In European markets, you can import bank statement files in the regional SEPA standards (Single Euro Payments Area).'
-author: SorenGP
+author: brentholtorf
+ms.author: bholtorf
+ms.reviewer: bholtorf
+ms.service: dynamics365-business-central
 ms.topic: conceptual
-ms.devlang: na
-ms.tgt_pltfrm: na
-ms.workload: na
-ms.search.keywords: ''
-ms.date: 04/01/2021
+ms.date: 01/06/2023
-ms.author: edupont
-ms.openlocfilehash: db90358fcca87bc7217d48efa7577e8d4a835c58
-ms.sourcegitcommit: 8a12074b170a14d98ab7ffdad77d66aed64e5783
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 03/31/2022
-ms.locfileid: "8521374"
+ms.custom: bap-template
 ---
-# <a name="field-mapping-when-importing-sepa-camt-files"></a>Field Mapping When Importing SEPA CAMT Files
+# Field Mapping When Importing SEPA CAMT Files

 [!INCLUDE[prod_short](includes/prod_short.md)] supports the regional SEPA standards (Single Euro Payments Area) for importing SEPA bank statements (CAMT format).
 For more information, see [Use the AMC Banking 365 Fundamentals extension](ui-extensions-amc-banking.md).

  The SEPA CAMT standard itself has local variations.
-Therefore, you may have to modify the generic data exchange definition (represented by the **SEPA CAMT** code on the **Posting Exchange Definitions** page) to adapt it to a local variation of the standard.
+Therefore, you may have to modify the generic data exchange definition (represented by the **SEPA CAMT** code on the **Data Exchange Definitions** page) to adapt it to a local variation of the standard.
 The following tables show the element-to-field mapping for tables 81, 273, and 274 in the SEPA CAMT implementation in [!INCLUDE[prod_short](includes/prod_short.md)].

  For information about creating or adjusting a data exchange definition, see [Set Up Data Exchange Definitions](across-how-to-set-up-data-exchange-definitions.md).

-## <a name="camt-data-mapping-to-fields-in-the-general-journal-table-81"></a>CAMT data mapping to fields in the General Journal table (81)
+## CAMT data mapping to fields in the General Journal table (81)

 |Element Path|Message Element|Data Type|Description|Negative-Sign Identifier|Field No.|Field Name|
 |------------------|---------------------|---------------|-----------------|-------------------------------|---------------|----------------|